Reviewing CSP Inc. (CSPI)'s and Fidelity National Information Services Inc. (NYSE:FIS)'s results | New Business Observer

 Liquidity

-The Current Ratio and Quick Ratio of CSP Inc. are 3.5 and 3 respectively.
-Its competitor Fidelity National Information Services Inc.’s Current Ratio is 1 and its Quick Ratio is 1.
-CSP Inc. can pay off short and long-term obligations better than Fidelity National Information Services Inc.
+CSP Inc.’s Current Ratio is 3.5 while its Quick Ratio is 3.
+On the competitive side is, Fidelity National Information Services Inc. which has a 1 Current Ratio and a 1 Quick Ratio.
+CSP Inc. is better positioned to pay off short and long-term obligations compared to Fidelity National Information Services Inc.

-CSP Inc. and Fidelity National Information Services Inc. Ratings and Recommendations are available on the next table.
+Ratings and Recommendations for CSP Inc. and Fidelity National Information Services Inc. can be find in next table.

 |Sell Ratings